How To View Significant Events In World History From Command line

 $ cat /usr/share/calendar/calendar.history

-It shows mostly US-related events, yet it is very interesting to read.
+It shows mostly US-related events, yet it is useful and very interesting to read.

 To list all important events related to Computer, run: